 In the formula above, n is the number density and T is the thermal temperature of particles in a grid cell.
 This compute does not calculate these quantities itself; instead it uses another compute or fix to perform the calculation.
-This is done by specifying the nrho and temp arguments as either
+This is done by specifying the nrho and temp arguments like this:

 The temp argument can also be specified as NULL, which drops the (Tref/T) ratio term from the formula above.
 That is also effectively the case if the reference species defines omega = 1/2.
 In that case, the temp argument is ignored, whether it is NULL or not.

 Note that if the value of n is 0.0 for a grid cell, its mean-free-path will be set to 1.0e20 (infinite length).

 The compute_grid command can calculate a number density, using its nrho value.
 It can also calculate a temperature using its temp value.
 Note that this temperature is inferred from the translational kinetic energy of the particles, which is only appopriate for a mean free path calculation for systems with zero or small streaming velocities.
 For systems with streaming flow, an appropriate temperature can be calculated by the compute thermal/grid command.
 The formulas on its doc page show that the the center-of-mass velocity from the particles in each grid cell is subtracted from each particle's velocity to yield a translational thermal velocity, from which a thermal temperature is calculated.

 The fix ave/grid command can calculate the same values in a time-averaged sense, assuming it uses these same computes as input.
 Using this fix as input to this compute will thus yield less noisy values, due to the time averaging.